dougo/advent-of-code/README.md

 SPOILER ALERT!
 Don't read the code in the `lib` directory if you haven't already solved the puzzles yourself.

+Run all the tests with `rake`.
+Or run a single test with `rake TEST=test/test-foo.rb`.

 ---

 Copyright (C) 2015 Doug Orleans